Blog > Articles > Food & beverage

 • Simplified dining: Time is a valuable commodity that tech-savvy consumers are ready to pay for.
 Ignoring the demand for quick, flexible dining options risks driving impatient diners elsewhere.
 And with the rise of healthy food options and delivery apps, you’re competing for their attention with ever-more options.

-Key food trends for 2025 include a focus on nutrient-dense foods, pantry staples, next-gen innovation, and the ever-growing push toward plant-based living.
+Key food trends for 2026 include a focus on nutrient-dense foods, pantry staples, next-gen innovation, and the ever-growing push toward plant-based living.
 Understanding these food and beverage trends will help you adjust your offerings and stay competitive.
-Let’s take a closer look at the top 6 food trends in 2025:
+Let’s take a closer look at the top 6 food trends in 2026:

-1. Plant-based and lab-grown meat
+Trend #1: Plant-based and lab-grown meat go mainstream

 To capitalize on this trend, offer blended products that appeal to both flexitarians and omnivores.
 Consumer acceptance of plant-based meat is also growing, with health and environmental concerns contributing to the market spread of meat substitutes.
 Companies like Project Eaden and Redefine Meat are even using 3D printing to mirror the sensory experience of animal meat.

-Key US food trends for 2025
+Key US food trends

 Download the report

-Sustainable packaging will remain a top food trend heading into 2025, as buyers continue to shift their focus toward long-term environmental responsibility.
 A survey by McKinsey & Company found that roughly half of consumers are open to paying more for eco-friendly packaging, and concern for environmental concerns, specifically ocean litter, has increased.

 Minimizing food waste has emerged as a top priority for many people, driving demand for versatile, long-lasting, and affordable food options.
 According to a report from Kerry, one-third of consumers are choosing brands with a longer shelf life, while 81% are cooking more than half their meals at home.